 One of the most impressive elements of this bespoke kitchen has to be the secret walk-in pantry, with antique mirrored glass doors that blend with the theme of the Guildford kitchen.
 Once you walk in to the pantry, you are welcomed by beautifully crafted oak shelving units.
 Another highlight is the huge American style Fisher & Paykel fridge which is fitted into a stainless surround so it sits flush within the dark painted cabinetry – creating a sleek, modern bespoke look.

-The Guilford kitchen is imbued with so much of The Main Company’s workmanship: mirrored glass is used for the doors to the secret hidden walk in pantry, a bespoke Lacanche range cooker was sourced in white with copper accents, a 3 metro long career quartz island with reclaimed wood and a custom reclaimed sliding door.
+The Guilford kitchen is imbued with so much of The Main Company’s workmanship: mirrored glass is used for the doors to the secret hidden walk in pantry, a bespoke Lacanche range cooker was sourced in white with copper accents, a 3 meter long Carrara quartz island with reclaimed wood and a custom reclaimed sliding door.